BillStephens2022/Pizza-React/README.md

   ## Description

   A simple React app from a tutorial displaying a Pizza Menu.
-Demonstrates the use of React components, props, conditional rendering, and using map method to easily render data from arrays within a component"
+Demonstrates the use of React components, props, conditional rendering, and using map method to easily render data from arrays within a component.

   ### App Screenshot
   ![app screenshot](/public/screenshot.png)